About The Liminal Stack

 This is a blog about:

-The name of the blog was inspired by Julian Jaynes’ concept of the bicameral mind, by ancient voices mistaken for gods, and by modern models mistaken for minds.
+The name was inspired in part by Julian Jaynes’ idea of the bicameral mind: ancient voices mistaken for gods, modern models mistaken for minds, and the uneasy territory in between.

 Why Liminal?